 To create a noise "buffer" around TIA and promote compatibility, Tucson Airport Authority implemented a land acquisition program targeting property primarily to the southeast.
 TAA has purchased nearly 3,000 acres of vacant land adjacent to the airport's original boundary.

 Often aircraft mechanics must test an engine at high levels while the aircraft is parked on the ground to assure that repairs and maintenance have been successful.
-TIA has designated that engine runups should be performed on a specially constructed runup apron at the southeast end of the airport, as far from populated areas as possible.
-The runup apron is shielded from areas around the airport by a dirt wall that absorbs and dissipates the engine noise.
+TUS has designated that engine

-One of the noisiest aircraft using TIA is the Arizona Air National Guard F-16 Fighter.
+One of the noisiest aircraft using Tucson International Airport is the Arizona Air National Guard F-16 Fighter.
 The Air National Guard (ANG) has been operating out of TIA since 1956.
-Today, the TIA ANG base is home to one of the world's top two F-16 training squadrons.
+Today, the TUS ANG base is home to one of the world's top two F-16 training squadrons.

 In August 1994 the Tucson Airport Authority and the Arizona Air National Guard signed a "letter of agreement" which included: